terichadbourne/unscheduler-ember/README.md

 ## Project planning and strategy

-Preparation and planning were key to my success with this project.
-Here's a look at my strategy and process.

 For my first experience with Ember, I decided to return to the Unscheduler app that I had previously built in jQuery and work on some new functionality.
 Since event admins make decisions that affect what all users see when they visit the site (proposals, voting, or final schedule), this seemed like a natural use case for view states.
-With only 4 days available to update my Ruby on Rails API and rework the front end, prioritization was key.
+With only 4 days available to update my Ruby on Rails API and rework the front end in Ember and Handlebars, prioritization was key.

 ### Features

 Here's a look at the current and future features of the Unschedulur app.
-Many actions are restricted to admin users.
+(Note than many actions are restricted to admin users.)

 Feature | User Access | Completion Status
 --- | --- | ---